Batangas: Spanish colonial period

 During the first ten years, the whole region around the Lake of Bombon was completely Christianized.
 It was done through the preaching of men who had learned the first rudiments of the language of the people.
 At the same time, they started writing manuals of devotion in Tagalog, such as novenas, and had written the first Tagalog grammar that served other missionaries who came.

-Foundation of important parishes followed throughout the years: 1572, the Taal Parish was founded by the Augustinians; 1581, the Batangas Parish under Fray Diego Mexica; 1596, Bauan Parish administered by the Augustinian missionaries; 1605, Lipa Parish under the Augustinian administration; 1774, Balayan Parish was founded; 1852, Nasugbu Parish; and 1868, Lemery Parish.
+Foundation of important parishes followed throughout the years: 1572, the Taal Parish was founded by the Augustinians; 1581, the Batangas Parish under Fray Diego Mexica; 1596, Bauan Parish administered by the Augustinian missionaries; 1605, Lipa Parish under the Augustinian administration; 1774, Balayan Parish was founded; By the end of the 1700s, Batangas had 15,014 native families and 451 Spanish Filipino families; 1852, Nasugbu Parish was established; and 1868, Lemery Parish too.

 The town of Nasugbu became an important centre of trade during the Spanish occupation of the country.
 It was the site of the first recorded battle between two European Forces in Asia in Fortune Island, Nasugbu, Batangas.
 In the late part of the 20th century, the inhabitants of Fortune Island discovered a sunken galleon that contained materials sold in the Manila-Acapulco Galleon Trade.

 Batangas was also among the first of the eight Philippine provinces to revolt against Spain and one of the provinces placed under Martial Law by Spanish Governor-General Ramon Blanco on August 30, 1896.
 This event was given distinction when Marcela Agoncillo, also a native of the province, made the Philippine Flag, which bears a sun with eight rays to represent these eight provinces.

-American period
+American colonial era

 When the Americans forbade the Philippine flag from being flown anywhere in the country, Batangas was one of the places where the revolutionaries chose to propagate their propaganda.
 Many, especially the revolutionary artists, chose Batangas as the place to perform their plays.
 In an incident recorded by Amelia Bonifacio in her diary, the performance of Tanikalang Ginto in the province led not only to the arrest of the company but all of the audience.
 Later, the play was banned from being shown anywhere in the country.

 General Miguel Malvar is recognized as the last Filipino general to surrender to the United States in the Philippine–American War.